ad-si/adriansieber-com/_drafts/germany-you-failed-the-metric-system.md

 But to be fair, it seems we are on the right track with this issue.
-Since 2010 it's mandatory to specify the power of vehicles in ads also in kW and manufacturer even seem to prefer kW over PS in ads for electro vehicles.
+Since 2010 it's mandatory to specify the power of vehicles in ads also in kW and manufacturer even seem to prefer kW over PS in ads for electric vehicles.

 ## Speed

 Talking about cars:
-Of course Germans love to go fast on the Autobahn and they measure their speed properly in km/h.
+Of course Germans love to go fast on the "Autobahn" and they measure their speed properly in km/h.
 The more of them they measure the better.